 Affordable Care Act 2.0 presents challenges to seamless transitions and health care coverage decision making, as did the 1.0 version, according to Nevada Insurance Commissioner Scott Kipper.

-Kipper told participants at a recent Nevada Business Connections breakfast meeting in Carson City’s Gold Dust West that decisions and possible changes emanating from inside the Beltway of Washington, D.C. can make things dicey both for businesses and individuals.
+Kipper told participants at a Nevada Business Connections breakfast meeting Wednesday in Carson City’s Gold Dust West decisions and possible changes emanating from inside the beltway of Washington, D.C. can make things dicey both for businesses and individuals.

 “We’re trying to figure this out as we go,” Kipper said of dealing with ACA.

 “Make sure you talk to a broker, a benefits specialist, and I would also say do it early,” Kipper counseled business people present.
 He also said for both individuals and business people, the state has instituted website guidance and a smart phone app to help deal with maze-like government and insurance field language and situations.
 He said the app lets people compare rates and even file complaints.

 “State government is a dinosaur sometimes,” he said, but added his staff strives “to break down the barriers.”

 The state insurance commissioner said he oversees a staff of 85, which deals with 2,200 insurance companies operating in Nevada.
 The insurance field generates $260 million in premium taxes for the Silver State, he said, and another $30 million in fees.

 Originally from Wyoming, Kipper worked here in 2009 and ‘10, then went to Louisiana as an upper-echelon state insurance official before returning to Nevada 3.5 years ago.
 He said he went to Louisiana right after Hurricane Katrina decimated New Orleans and environs.
 He lived in a rural cabin for three months, he said, as efforts were under way there to put things back together.